nextmv-io/go-routingkit/cmd/routingkit/README.md

 }
 ```

 Here is an excerpt of a sample output.
-There is on 'trip' per tuple in the input
+There is one 'trip' per tuple in the input
 given as an array in input order.
 Each trip contains the `cost` (distance or
 drive-time) and the `waypoints`, which define the shape of the route.
 All
 coordinates are given in `[lon, lat]` order.